 Gecko Programmes: A 3SC Success Story

-As part of 3SC’s ongoing tenth-anniversary celebrations, we’re shining the spotlight on Gecko Programmes – one of our first delivery partners back in 2009 and they have continued to work with us throughout the 10 years.
+As part of 3SC’s ongoing 10th anniversary celebrations, we’re shining the spotlight on Gecko Programmes – one of our first delivery partners back in 2009 and they have continued to work with us throughout the 10 years.
 Our partnership has been very special as Gecko delivers true social impact for the young people and the employers it works with.